sophada/PHP-CRUD/README.md

 # PHP_CRUD

-To Execute this project, just start the Xampp web server.
+To run this project, need  to start the Xampp web server or any web server.
-Execute index.php file in the browser at locahost.